openethereum/openethereum.github.io/Pluggable-Consensus.md

 }
 ```

-Optional:
-`"registrar"` address of a contract containing [registry](https://github.com/paritytech/contracts/blob/master/Registry.sol), used for UI

 # Validator engines

 The following `Engine`s achieve consensus by referring to a list of "validators" (referred to as authorities, when they are linked to physical entities).
 Validator set is a group of accounts which are allowed to participate in the consensus, they validate the transactions and blocks to later sign messages about them.